 - Show strength and confidence: women don’t like vulnerable men

-The Manual is divided in two parts: theoretical information and more practical information.
+The Manual is divided into two parts: theoretical information and more practical information.

 Men and Women Are Equally Valuable

 The author says that our society tells us that women are more valuable.

-And that’s why men chase women, buy them gifts and generally treat them like hot and rare commodity.
+And that’s why men chase women, buy them gifts, and generally treat them like a hot and rare commodity.

 He says it’s because putting women first is good for society and societies that cherished women beat those who didn’t.